|

 Non-Sporting Group

-relation one to the other; no feature being in such prominence from either
+and bear good relation one to the other; no feature being in such prominence

-is to be made in favor of bitches, which do not bear the characteristics
+sex, due allowance is to be made in favor of bitches, which do not bear

 -